 Due to this, Convex decides the emission schedule for 18m worth of CRV rewards and 30m worth of CVX every 2 weeks (through voting) — so projects are fighting for their share of the pie.

-What this means if you hold the $CVX token your voting power in Curve grows, but if you use CRV directly (by locking as veCRV) its power decays over time.
+What this means is if you hold the $CVX token your voting power in Curve grows, but if you use CRV directly (by locking as veCRV) its power decays over time.
 Why?

 CVX grows in power the more CRV that gets locked up in its smart contracts whereas veCRV decreases in power thru dilution.

 Now as if Convex wasn’t interesting enough, enter bribes… a method of earning passive income on your CVX tokens.

 Passive income thru bribes